fstrasz/Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: Same thing.
-We extended the ccontraint on where the values could be.
+We extended the contraint on where the values could be.
 This time along the diagonal for the peers.
 Then used that to restrcit what was possible within the peers.

 ### Install